Manzoor Ul Haq Siddiqi: Background

 M.H.Siddiqi's ancestors migrated to India during the rule of Qazi Qawam-ud-din.
 During the rule of Tughlaq and Mughals, many of his patriarchs were appointed on higher and honourable designations.
 In 1857, during the Indian Rebellion, many of his antecedents were arrested and hanged for treason and their properties were confiscated by the British because of taking part in the war against them.
 Siddiqi mentioned about all the history of these incidents in his book Maatherul Ajdad.
-His family was known for converting the Rajput's of Haryana to Muslims.
+His family was known for converting the Rajputs of Haryana to Islam.

 Early life

 Siddiqi was born to IzharUllah Siddiqi and Amtul Begum on 12 April 1917 to a middle-class family in Rohtak district, India.
 He had two brothers: Talibullah and Shifaullah and one sister.
-Siddiqi completed his master's degree in Arts from Punjab University and displayed prodigious talent in studies as well as in sports.
+Siddiqi completed his master's degree in arts from Punjab University and displayed prodigious talent in studies as well as in sports.
 Later on in 1937,he joined Punjab Muslim Students Federation and became a prominent figure.
 He attended the Lahore Resolution in 1940 and in 1941, and was among the key activists of Jinnah in Pakistan Conference by playing an important role under his leadership.
 He migrated with his family from Rohtak, India to Rawalpindi after the independence of Pakistan in 1947.